shailendrasharma1031/AI-ML/Melanoma Detection/README.md

 ## Conclusions
 - The problem of overfitting and underfitting was solved and the model was well trained for predictions.
-Data augmentation, outliers, and class equalization were found to be useful in improving model performance in this case.
+The validation came out to be 83%.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->